Accueil

 Step 1: Prepare the surface

-Before installing mulch, soil preparation is crucial.
+Before installing the mulch, soil preparation is crucial.

-• Remove the weeds (roots included)
+• Remove weeds (including roots)

-• Clean up debris and dead leaves
+• Clear debris and dead leaves

-• Clearly define the areas to be mulched
+• Clearly define mulching areas

-• Level the ground slightly if necessary
+• Lightly level the soil if necessary

 Step 2: Install the geotextile fabric (optional, but recommended)

-• Securely attach with staples
+• Secure firmly with staples

-• Cut in a cross shape where the plants are located
+• Cut crosses where plants are located

-• Brown mulch : classic and versatile
+• Brown mulch: classic and versatile

-• Red mulch : decorative and contrasting
+• Red mulch: decorative and contrasting

-• Black mulch : modern and structured
+• Black mulch: modern and structured

 Step 4: Install the mulch